Skip to main content

 Before removal

-If you're very worried, your dentist or surgeon may give you a sedative to help you relax.
-This usually involves an injection into your arm.
+If you're anxious, your dentist or surgeon may give you a sedative to help you relax.

 Removing the wisdom tooth

-If the tooth has not come through the gum, your dentist will make a small incision (cut) into the gum to access it.
-A small piece of the bone covering the tooth may also need to be removed.
+If the tooth has not come through your gum, your dentist will make a small cut (incision) into your gum.
+They may remove a small piece of the bone covering your tooth.

-They may cut your tooth into smaller parts to make it easier to remove through the opening.
-There's less need to make an incision if the tooth has broken through the gum.
+They may also cut your tooth into smaller parts to make it easier to remove through the opening.

 You'll feel some pressure just before they remove your tooth.
-This is because they need to widen the tooth socket by rocking the tooth back and forth before taking it out.
+This is because they need to widen the tooth socket by rocking your tooth back and forth before taking it out.

-Surgery to remove wisdom teeth should not be painful, because the area will be numb.
-But, if you feel pain during the procedure, tell your dentist so they can give you more anaesthetic.
+Surgery to remove wisdom teeth should not be painful because the area is numb.

 After removal

-Your dentist may place gauze over the site of the tooth removal.
+Your dentist may place gauze over the area where your tooth was removed.
 They may ask you to keep pressure on it by biting your jaws together for up to an hour.
 This is to allow a blood clot to form in the empty tooth socket.
-Blood clots are part of the healing process, so try not to remove them.
+Blood clots are part of the healing process.
+Try not to let them get dislodged.

-For the first 24 hours after removing your wisdom tooth, you should avoid:
+For the first 24 hours after removal, you should avoid:

 • drinking alcohol and smoking